pineappletea/Penetration-Testing-Course/week-2/README.md

-## a) List tools and techniques phase of the Lockheed Martin Cyber Kill Chain, atleast one for each phase.
+## a) List tools and techniques for the phases of the Lockheed Martin Cyber Kill Chain, atleast one for each phase.
 Try 1-3 of the tools.

 ### Reconnaissance
 passive: company webpage, linkedIn, financial records, search engines